DavidKLim/FSCseqPaper/RealData/README.md

 et al (2014).
 In FSCseq, we analyze `BRCA_full` and `BRCA_pure`, and necessary objects after pre-filtering, including normalized counts, are saved in `BRCA_full_env.RData` and `BRCA_pure_env.RData`, respectively, for ease of use in submitting slurm batch jobs.
+Data without applying pre-filtering steps is also saved in `./RealData/TCGA_BRCA/BRCA_raw_normalizations.RData` for use in creating some post-analysis figures.

 ## Creating R Scripts and Submitting Batch Jobs via Slurm